socialvibe/truex-ads-docs/bluescript-reference.md

 autoplay | true | If set to true, the video will be automatically started on card display. replayable | false | If set to true, makes the video player focusable on playback completion, enabling replay of the video. mute | false | Set to true to mute the audio of the video currently playing.
-Set to false to restore audio. fullscreen | false | When toggled, the video will be animated to fullscreen, or back to window zoomAnimationDuration | 0.35 | The time it takes to animated between window and fullscreen.
+Set to false to restore audio. fullscreen | false | If set to true, the video will be animated to fullscreen size, otherwise it will return to its original size. zoomAnimationDuration | 0.35 | The time it takes to animated between window and fullscreen.
 The 0.35 is copie from tvOS TAR.
 (Note: must be > 0) easeFunction | "inOutCubic" | This string defines the animation curve.
 For full list of easeFunction, see: https://sdkdocs.roku.com/display/sdkdoc/Animation#Animation-Fields currentTime | 0 | This value is the floating point time of the current stream.
 This has a margin of error of 500ms due to how position is handled.